Cyclical Sector Timing in Sweden: +5.83% Alpha Over OMX30, 10.23% CAGR (STO, 2001-2024)

 Currency.
 Returns are in SEK.
 USD/SEK fluctuations affect USD-equivalent returns.

 Small universe.
-27.6 average stocks with a 30-stock maximum means the portfolio is concentrated.
+24.6 average stocks means the portfolio is concentrated.
 A few bad picks in a given year create significant drag.

 Four early cash years (2001-2004).
 Thin FMP data for early STO coverage reduces the investable period and the CAGR calculation includes these zero-return years.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: STO cyclical sectors.
 Period: 2001-2024, annual rebalance (July).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.